 Nick Arthur, Department Chair

 Welcome to the Health Professions Department at Missoula College of University of Montana.
 The health programs (HP) offered by the Health Professions Departments aim to prepare students for various health careers that can help address health care needs in the community, state and world.
 Through its evidence-based and current academic, technical, laboratory, and clinical education, the Health Professions Department serves as an advocate for change and improvement in the field of healthcare services.
-Students may elect careers in Certified Nursing Assistant, Surgical Technology, Pharmacology Technology, Respiratory Care, Radiology Technology, Medical Assisting, Practical Nursing, and Associate Degree Registered Nursing.
+Students may elect careers in Certified Nursing Assistant, Surgical Technology, Pharmacology Technology, Respiratory Care, Radiology Technology, Medical Assisting, and Associate Degree Registered Nursing.

 The curriculum for each of these programs is designed to graduate students with a Certificate, Associate of Applied Science, or Associate Degree, blending general Associate of Arts (AA) courses with professional health care education.
 The design of the health care curriculum also includes prerequisite education in the basic sciences based on the program of choice.